Yandex Cloud

 • Security group: If your cluster and VM are in the same security group, select Current (Self).
 Otherwise, specify the VM security group.

-2. Configure the security group where the VM is located to enable connections to the VM and traffic between the VM and the cluster hosts.
+2. Configure the VM security group to allow VM connections and traffic between the VM and the cluster hosts.

 • For incoming traffic: